 What is Assessment?

-"Assessment is the systematic collection of information about student learning using the time, knowledge, expertise, and resources available in order to inform decisions that affect student learning." - Barbara Walvoord, Assessment Clear and Simple.
+Assessment is the systematic collection of information about student learning using the time, knowledge, expertise, and resources available in order to inform decisions that affect student learning.- Barbara Walvoord, 2010

 Assessment at UCC

 Assessment efforts at UCC are coordinated under the guidance of the Assessment Coordinator.
-The Assessment Coordinator is tasked with providing training opportunities related to assessment, tracking assessment efforts, assisting with accreditation efforts, and working in conjunction with faculty, classified staff, and administrators to ensure the college is engaged in a cycle of continuous improvement.
+The Assessment Coordinator is tasked with providing training opportunities related to assessment, tracking assessment efforts, assisting with accreditation processes, and working in conjunction with faculty, classified staff, and administrators to ensure the college is engaged in a cycle of continuous improvement.

-The Assessment Office will:
+The Assessment Department will

 - Engage with faculty, staff, and administrators in the systematic and ongoing assessment of academic and non-academic areas of campus.

 - Increase awareness of teaching, learning, and assessment across all areas of campus.

 LaVerne Murphy Student Center